Andrew's Digital Garden

 Anecdotally, most multi-brand design systems that I've seen start with an agnostic base.
 A foundation that does not cater to a single brand, but rather caters to every brand.
 This assumes that each brand wants a distinct style, but can act within the scope of a brand.
 This does create a [[coupling]], however.
 As always there's nuance here, and individual systems will have leniency on how much things can be stretched.
 Variations exist that may cater to certain brands more than others, but code is still made with sharing in mind.
 A future brand may also use a more tailored variation. [[20221202114400-design-system-consistency]]

-This greatly increases the time required for the first component.
+This greatly increases the time required for the first brand.
 In theory, you save that time going forward, as each brand added is minimal effort.
 It also makes creating a new brand quicker, as you've already got a headstart.
 That time is also saved if you need to update the base - all brands gain the benefits.
 The hard part is making the agnostic base that supports everything.

 Theming two different different design systems to be interoperable is difficult, and maybe not even possible.
-Often not all components have a 1:1 replacement, meaning you're using different APIs, conventions, layout, abstractions, etc.
+Often not all components have a 1:1 replacement, meaning you're using different APIs, conventions, layout, abstractions, etc. Ideally, most things are achieved through [[designtokens]].
+But depending on the flexibility between brands, that may or may not be possible.
+Once you get outside the realm of tokens (think, functionality), the complexity grows quickly.

 A somewhat similar approach is to make your components brandless, and each brand can compose them into something that fits their brand.
 This approach probably relies on each brand bringing more to the table, as many components won't exist in the base. https://www.designsystems.com/the-forge-harrys-approach-to-multi-brand-design-systems/